In this post, I’m going to go over the question: can rats eat kale?

 Rats can consume this vegetable both cooked and raw but I prefer feeding it to them raw.
 However, there’s one thing that you have to take into account when feeding this plant raw and that is pesticides.
 Unfortunately, kale is one of the most pesticide-contaminated plants in the world.
 As a result, you have to make sure that you properly wash the plant before you give it to your rat.

 Boiling the kale will also get rid of the pesticides.
 However, when you boil vegetables you have to remember that you will destroy some of the nutrients in the plant.
-For that reason, it’s usually better to steam it rather than boiling it.
+For that reason, it’s usually better to steam it rather than boil it.

 You should never sautee kale if you’re going to feed it to your rat because the oil used in the sauteing process is not good for them.